kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 printf("*(*(&matrix[1] + 1)): %zu\n\n", *(*(&matrix[1] + 1)));
 ```

-and the result:
+and the result on my machine is this:

 ```txt
 *(*(&matrix[1] + 1)): 10
 ```

-Initially `&matrix[1] + 1` is holding the starting address of a block of memory (i.e. the array).
+Initially `&matrix[1] + 1` is holding the starting address of a block of consecutive memory (i.e. the array).
 Dereferencing it once gives the actual array, but remember _arrays decay to pointers_.
 So, what we ended up getting was not the entire array, but rather the address of its first element!
 That's why dereferencing the first time returned a `int*` and that's why dereferencing the _second_ time returned the expected result: `10`.

 # References 📚